SCRT-HQ/VaporShell/docs/glossary/New-VSRoute53HostedZone.md

 ```

 ### -HostedZoneConfig
-Optional A complex type that contains the following optional values:
+A complex type that contains an optional comment.
-+ For public and private hosted zones, an optional comment
-+ For private hosted zones, an optional PrivateZone element
-If you don't specify a comment or the PrivateZone element, omit HostedZoneConfig and the other elements.
+If you don't want to specify a comment, omit the HostedZoneConfig and Comment elements.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html#cfn-route53-hostedzone-hostedzoneconfig
 Type: HostedZoneConfig